trek-view/basecamp/_posts/2020-01-17-what-direction-are-you-facing.md

 So now you have; `pitch(θ) = tan(θ) = opposite / adjacent = elevation change / distance`.

-You'll notice in the diagram Tourer generates a forward and backward connection (P1 - P2 and P2 - P1) for each connected photo.
-This is so you can move forward and backwards between photos.

 ## Heading

 <img class="img-fluid" src="/assets/images/blog/2020-01-17/azimuth-altitude-schematic.png" alt="Heading / Azimuth" title="Heading / Azimuth" />